 When shopping for the “perfect” house-hacking property, you’ve got to consider how much rental income each unit of the property will provide and compare it with the mortgage payment.
 Look at the purchase price of a duplex, for example, and see if the overall cost of the property would render mortgage payments that could be covered by the rental income from one unit alone.

 Let me explain.

-If you find a duplex for $300,000, you’ll likely apply a down payment of $60,000 in cash.
-That leaves you with a $240,000 mortgage.
-At about 5% interest on a 30-year mortgage, your payments will be about $1,600 each month.
+If you find a duplex for $300,000, you’ll likely apply a down payment of twenty percent, which is $60,000 in cash.
+That leaves you with a $240,000 mortgage loan after your downpayment.
+At about 5% interest on a 30-year mortgage, your monthly mortgage payments, including your mortgage insurance premium, will be approximately $1,600 each month.

 If the rental rates you see in the market are at or near $1,600 per month, then it’s likely you’ll be able to get a paying tenant in one side of your duplex for that amount.
 Then, you can live in the other side, basically for free, while your tenant’s rent payments contribute to your mortgage and build your equity in the home.

 If the rent rates in the area are a little less, say $1,400 per month, then you’ll only have to pay $200 a month to cover the mortgage on the property, which is still a great deal!

 Alternatively, what if you find out rental rates in the area are $1,800 per month?
 In this case, you’d be able to cover your mortgage and have a little cash flow right off the bat.
 Sweet!